 Advantages of cloning marijuana plants

 Cloning cannabis has several advantages.
-Firstly, cloning cannabis plants is a low-cost way to grow additional plants and not having to purchase seeds will save you money.
+Firstly, cloning cannabis plants is a low-cost way to grow additional plants and not having to purchase marijuana seeds will save you money.
 Secondly, it will save you time as well since you won’t have to go through the process of germinating seeds.
 Thirdly, you will have complete genetic replicas of the original plant.
 Therefore, if there is a specific strain you like, you particularly like, you can clone it to make as many copies of the same strain as you wish.

 Selecting a Mother Plant to Clone (Tips)